wp-plugins/thinktwit/readme.txt

 = Why is there no space between my tweet and the time it was tweeted? =

 This is because you haven't specified a space within your CSS.
-You do this as follows:
+One way to do this is as follows:

 ol.thinkTwitTweets li.thinkTwitTweet span.thinkTwitPublished {
   margin-left: 5px;